boutroslab/HTSvis/README.md

 </br>
 ## Installation
-HTSvis is provided as an R package and and requires R version 2.3.2 for installation (the R version dependency can be changed in the DESCRIPTION file of the downloaded package).</br>
+HTSvis is provided as an R package and and requires R version 2.3.2 for installation (the R version dependency can be changed in the DESCRIPTION file of the package).</br>
 </br>
 Run the following lines of code in your R session to download and install the package:
 ```